SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/EventDisplay/titus_event_display.md

 How to Find Data Files
 ----------------------

-- Find data files at this [link](https://docs.google.com/spreadsheets/d/1nkMDRcguwIuaHFUH6sFDLd3UcQVNrCpe8pLdELHsuAk/edit#gid=41507160)
-    - Note that this is a protected link, you will need to request access to view the list of runs
-- You can use `samweb` to locate decode files available on PNFS disks:
-    - `samweb list-files "run_number=nnnn"`   where `nnnn` is the run number being searched for
-    - `samweb locate-file filename`   where filename is a decoded file
+See the specific file about [finding ICARUS data files](../samples/datafiles.md).

-- When the display initially opens no drawing objects will have been selected, in the display select "Raw Digit" in the right column to display waveforms.
+* When the display initially opens no drawing objects will have been selected, in the display select "Raw Digit" in the right column to display waveforms.